noi-techpark/opendatahub-website/src/content/data-sharing/_index.md

 ---
-title: "Let your business grow letting the others build on top of your data."
+title: "**Data sharing:** share your data online."
-subtitle: "We provide a platform, services and tools to allow you to quickly and easily share the data your company generates, gaining visibility and helping the development of amazing new applications."
+subtitle: "We help you to give visibility to your data, identify suitable formats, processing algorithms and licences and to use technologies known by application developers"
 ---